Amelia Voght

-Amelia C. Voght is a fictional character appearing in American comic books published by Marvel Comics.
+Amelia C. Voght is a supervillain appearing in American comic books published by Marvel Comics.
 The character is most commonly associated with the X-Men franchise.

 A mutant with the ability to turn her body into mist, Amelia was a love interest of Professor X before he founded the X-Men.
-Unable to believe in his mission, she eventually joined Magneto’s Acolytes, becoming one of Magneto's most-trusted lieutenants.
+Unable to believe in his mission, she eventually joined Magneto’s Acolytes, becoming a trusted lieutenant to him.

 Publication history

-Created by Scott Lobdell and John Romita Jr., she first appeared in Uncanny X-Men #300 (May 1993).
+Amelia Voght was created by Scott Lobdell and John Romita Jr., and first appeared in Uncanny X-Men #300 (May 1993).

-In her first appearance, it was hinted that Amelia Voght was a former student of Professor X who declined to join his original X-Men team.
-But 9 issues later a different story emerged.

 Fictional character biography

 Amelia was a nurse who cared for Charles Xavier after his legs were first injured.
 Stationed in Tibet, Amelia was glad to see another American and her positive and friendly attitude helped Xavier to get over the depression he developed when his legs were injured.
 At first their relationship was professional, but it soon became romantic.
 They left Tibet together and Amelia returned with Xavier to the United States.
 Xavier, also a mutant, had encountered Magneto and the Shadow King and was developing a machine called Cerebro to track mutants, hoping to protect and educate them, so they wouldn't turn into a threat.
 Amelia found the plans and thought that Xavier was developing the machine to hunt down and exterminate mutants.
 She revealed herself as a mutant and attacked him, only stopped when Xavier revealed his own mutant powers.
 This link strengthened their relationship even more, but over time they both developed different stances on human-mutant interaction.
 Xavier wanted co-existence with the humans, while Amelia thought it was best for mutants to stay underground.
 When Xavier brought Scott Summers to his mansion for training, Amelia left him, telling him that his plans for the X-Men would doom all mutants.
 Xavier attempted to use his telepathy to convince her otherwise, but stopped himself.
 Amelia noticed and felt betrayed.